United Methodist Church in Norway: Institutionalization

 Meanwhile, the Methodist Church established an inner mission in 1908, based on an 1895 proposal by Barratt.
 Each congregation thereby organized an inner mission committee and allocated money to evangelism.
 These were used to fund mobile preachers.
 Outer mission was organized in 1907 following the visit of the African mission bishop, Joseph Crane Hartzell.
 It was initially tied to the Epworth League, the newly established group for young adults.
 At first only monetary funding was granted and Norwegian Methodist missionaries were not dispatched until Serene Løland traveled to China in 1921.

 By 1905, 13,640 people had joined the Methodist Episcopal Church.
 Thirteen percent emigrated, and by 1905 there were 5,625 members.
 During the 1910s various inner mission and outer mission groups were established within the State Church.
 These employed many of the same methods as the Methodists.
 Meanwhile, the Methodist Church became better organized, in combination dwindling the differences between the denominations.
 As a result, ecumenical connections were strengthened and work focused on counteracting atheistic and secular movements.

 The home mission was reorganized in 1916 and increased focus was placed on evangelism in Northern Norway.
 Scandinavia was made its own episcopal area in 1920, with Anton Bast as its inaugural bishop.
 An early task for the episcopal area was the establishment of a common Nordic theological seminar.
 This was established on 16 February 1924 at Överås in Gothenburg, Sweden.
 For an intermediate period there were three years in Oslo and two in Gothenburg, later all education took place in Sweden.

-Betanien Oslo was upgraded to as clinic in 1925, a year after it bought a nursing home at Vestre Furunes in Asker.
+Betanien Oslo was upgraded to as clinic in 1925, a year after it bought a nursing home at Vestre Furunes in Asker Municipality.
 The institution was rebranded Betanien Hospital in 1930.
 The orphanage in Oslo moved to Nordstrand in May 1927.
 Smaller orphanages and old people's homes were established by congregations around the country.
 Also Betanien Bergen was gradually expanded during the 1920s and 1930s.
 Betanien Hospital Skien was the first hospital to open in the town when it was inaugurated on 7 January 1939.

 Outer mission grew during the 1930s, with the second foreign missionary, to India, dispatched in 1931.
 Four years later a missionary was sent to Algeria, and to Portuguese East Africa two years after that.
 From the 1950s the number of missionaries to Africa increased dramatically, and especially Algeria and Southern Rhodesia were targeted.

 The Methodist Church established a bible school in Oslo in 1941.
 Odd Hagen was elected at the Nordic Central Conference in 1953 as the first Norwegian bishop.